Value Proposition Test - Flyer

 Flyers serve as placeholders for conversations that need to happen.
 Just like flyers are used to describe existing products, they can also be used to describe product plans.
-By choosing product benefits, features, and a visualization, you communicate the product vision to the prospect to gauge their reaction.
+By choosing product benefits, features, and a visualization, we communicate the product vision to the prospect to gauge their reaction.
 This is a common type of smoke test in enterprise sales.

-Will the client agree to an appointment?
+- Will the client agree to an appointment?

-Does the target prospect respond positively to the flyer?
+- Does the target prospect respond positively to the flyer?

-Does the target customer pick up the flyer in a normal business context (conference, lobby, etc.)?
+- Does the target customer pick up the flyer in a normal business context (conference, lobby, etc.)?

 Flyers are effectively product or service descriptions printed on a graphically attractive piece of stationary.
 They contain the key message about the product and entice the prospect to take a specific next step, such as arranging an appointment, making a phone inquiry, or visiting a specific URL.

 They are most useful as smoke tests for founders or product people in the early stages of a product idea.

 In the smoke test scenario, the product does not exist in its full form, so it is possible to test different messaging and value propositions on the flyer.